You can register your own Provider to add support for other social media platforms, or even extend an existing Provider.

 {

-return Craft::$app->getView()->renderTemplate('my-module/my-provider/settings', [
+return Craft::$app->getView()->renderTemplate('social-module/example/settings', [

 'provider' => $this,